 When we look at data from the 2016 IPF World Powerlifting Championships, it shows the breakdown of lifters pulling sumo deadlift and their body-weight category:

 The important thing to recognize in this data is that there is almost a linear relationship between body-weight and the type of stance for both men and women.
-In the lighter body-weight categories athletes deadlift using more of a sumo stance, and in the heavier body-weight categories lifters deadlift using more of a conventional stance.
+In the lighter body-weight categories, athletes deadlift using more of a sumo stance, and in the heavier body-weight categories, lifters deadlift using more of a conventional stance.

 However, this data is merely a correlation.
-It’s tough to know whether the greater squat to deadlift ratio is caused by being lighter or because the lighter athletes pull sumo and therefore have a reduced range of motion.
-I would say it’s a bit of both.
+It's tough to know whether the greater squat-to-deadlift ratio is caused by being lighter or because the lighter athletes pull sumo and therefore have a reduced range of motion.
+I would say it's a bit of both.

 A lot of lifters wonder whether they can deadlift more frequently in order to increase their squat.
 Read my article on Does Deaadlifting Carry Over To Squats?

-It Depends on Leverages
+Your Squat To Deadlift Ratio Depends on Leverages

 Someone who has longer legs and shorter arms will have more of a disadvantage while deadlifting.
 This may cause deadlift numbers to be less than squats.

-If you’ve been around powerlifting circles for some time, you’ll have heard the term ‘leverages’ used to describe whether a person is well-suited toward a particular lift or not.
-Someone’s leverages will dictate how far the bar travels (range of motion).
+If you've been around powerlifting circles for some time, you'll have heard the term ‘leverages' used to describe whether a person is well-suited toward a particular lift or not.
+Someone's leverage will dictate how far the bar travels (range of motion).

 For example, someone who has shorter arms might have better levers in the bench press (shorter range of motion), whereas that same person would struggle more in the deadlift (longer range of motion).

-Leverages depends on two factors:
+Leverages depend on two factors:

 - Your genetics — how you're naturally built